DesKaOne/bip_utils/readme/bip39.md

 Polkadot introduced a variant for generating seed, which computes the seed directly from the mnemonic entropy instead of the mnemonic string.\
 Reference: [Substrate seed generation](https://wiki.polkadot.network/docs/learn-accounts#seed-generation)\
 For this purpose, the class `SubstrateBip39SeedGenerator` can be used, which has the same usage of `Bip39SeedGenerator`.\
-The seed can be used to construct a `Substrate` class using the `Substrate.FromSeed` method, see the [related paragraph](https://github.com/ebellocchia/bip_utils/tree/master/readme/substrate.md).
+The seed can be used to construct a `Substrate` class using the `Substrate.FromSeed` method, see the [related paragraph](https://github.com/ebellocchia/bip_utils_m1/tree/master/readme/substrate.md).

-    from bip_utils import Bip39Languages, Bip39WordsNum, Bip39MnemonicGenerator, SubstrateBip39SeedGenerator
+    from bip_utils_m1 import Bip39Languages, Bip39WordsNum, Bip39MnemonicGenerator, SubstrateBip39SeedGenerator

     # Mnemonic can be generated with Bip39MnemonicGenerator
     mnemonic = Bip39MnemonicGenerator().FromWordsNumber(Bip39WordsNum.WORDS_NUM_12)